 ARTICLE CONTRIBUTED BY KENNETH T. CALAMIA, MD, FACP

-Dr Calamia is a native of New Orleans, LA.
+Dr. Calamia is a native of New Orleans, LA.
 He graduated from medical school from Loyola University in Chicago and did his internship, residency, and fellowship in rheumatology at Mayo Clinic in Rochester, MN.
-He spent 10 years in private practice in Lafayette, LA before joining the staff of Mayo Clinic, Jacksonville, FL in 1990.
-Dr. Calamia's research interests include vasculitis, especially Behcet's disease and giant cell arteritis.
+He spent 10 years in private practice in Lafayette, LA, before joining the staff of Mayo Clinic in Jacksonville, FL, in 1990.
+Dr. Calamia's research interests include vasculitis, especially Behcet's Disease and giant cell arteritis.
 He has traveled extensively along the Silk Road to gain experience in the treatment of Behcet’s disease in the Middle East.
 He has contributed numerous original articles, abstracts, and textbook chapters to the medical literature.
 Dr. Calamia has presented his work at national and international symposia and he has been a reviewer for several peer-reviewed journals.